SheaButta/World_Weather_Analysis/README.md

 ### Purpose

-The "PlanMyTrip" App is the new "thing" on the block when it comes to travelling to favorable weather destinations.
+The "PlanMyTrip" App is the new "thing" on the block when it comes to traveling to favorable weather destinations.
 I have been tasked to assist with enhancing some of the application features to include;

 - Create a user interface to select their minimum/maximum weather forecast